softprops/serverless-rust/README.md

 ### 🥼 (experimental) local builds

-While it's useful to have a build environment that matches your deployment environment, dockerized builds do come with some notable tradeoffs.
+While it's useful to have a build environment that matches your deployment environment, dockerized builds come with some notable tradeoffs.

 The external dependency on docker itself often causes friction as an added dependency to your build.

-Depending on the docker image limits which versions of rust you can build with.
+Depending on a docker image limits which versions of rust you can build with.
 The default docker image tracks **stable rust**.
-Some users might wish to try unstable versions of rust before the stabalize.
+Some users might wish to try unstable versions of rust before they stabilize.
 Local builds enable that.

 If you wish to build lambda's locally, use the `dockerless` configuration setting.